 There is no legal duty that requires schools and staff to administer medication, this is a voluntary role.
 The ‘duty of care’ extends to administering medication in exceptional circumstances, and therefore it is for schools to decide their local policy for the administration of medication.

 Parents/carers should, wherever possible, administer or supervise the self-administration of medication to their children.
 This may be by spacing the doses so that they are not required within school hours, or by the parent/carer coming in to school at lunch time to administer the medication.
 However, this might not be practicable and in such a case parents/carer may make a request for medication to be administered to the child at school.

-If medicine needs to be administered during school time, then a parent or carer must bring it to the school office and fill in the Administration of Medication Permission and Record form (Appendix 1).
+If medicine needs to be administered during school time, then a parent or carer must bring it to the school office and fill in the Administration of Medication Permission and Record form (available from the school office).
 Medication must not be given to the class teacher, or brought into school by the child themselves.
 If medication is for a short term condition, any remaining medication must be collected from the office by a parent or carer at the end of the school day.

 Prescription medicines should be administered at home wherever possible, for example medicines that need to be taken 3 times a day can usually be taken before school, after school and at bed time.
 Parents are encouraged to ask the GP to whether this is possible.
 Prescription medicines will only be administered by the school where it would be detrimental to a child’s health if it were not done.